Skip to content

 But all that had to change in a Covid-19 world; I'll be honest I wasn't sure it would be possible.
 I thought that we would lose something, that it would be a poor facsimile of the process but that turned out not to be the case.
 In fact, our existing methods and tools often worked better in a remote environment.

-Part one of our remote digital product discovery workshop guide focuses on the best ways to prepare.
+Part one of our remote digital product discovery workshop guide focuses on the best ways to prepare and pull together the discovery workshop agenda.
 Then we will subsequently look at discovery execution and how to gather results and feedback.

 Part 1: Preparation

-Normally, our digital product discovery workshops are conducted in an office environment.
+Normally, our software product discovery workshops are conducted in an office environment.
 If you needed someone else you just got them to pop their head in the door - but not anymore!

 The first step is to make it someone's job to organise inviting everyone AND gain an understanding of their role (in the meeting, in the company, and post discovery).